 1187 Ojai Street Fillmore, California 93015

-Bill is a farmer, coach, generalist manager, musician, life-long student, and teacher.
-He has been engaged in civil, civic process in government, public policy development and implementation, cooperative organizations, education institutions and sustainable and organic farming systems for over 30 years.
-He facilitates response planning and work through disciplined dialogue, partnership and analysis of entire systems.
+Bill brings over 40 years in the practice of organizational development and communications to his engagements.
+He is a farmer, coach, generalist manager, musician, life-long student, and teacher.
+He is and has been engaged in civil, civic process in government, public policy development and implementation, cooperative organizations, education institutions and sustainable and organic farming systems for over 30 years.
+He facilitates scenario response planning and work through civil – disciplined dialogue, partnership and contextual analysis of entire systems.

-A fourth generation family farming partnership of 30 acres; Established 1898; Permanent orange tree crop; Currently partnered with Underwood Ranches in the production of row crops (peppers for Sriracha, artichokes, Brussels sprouts) and figs.
+A fourth generation family farming partnership of 30 acres; Established 1898; Until 2004 the ranch had been in permanent orange tree crop; Currently partnered with Underwood Ranches in the production of row crops (peppers for Sriracha, artichokes, Brussels sprouts).